CodeCraftersLLC/local-voice-mcp/README.md

 ### `play_audio`

-Play an audio file using the system's default audio player.
+Play an audio file using the system's default audio player with optional volume control.

 **Parameters:**

 - `audioFile` (string, required): Path to the audio file to play
+- `volume` (number, optional): Playback volume as percentage (0-100).
+If not specified, uses CHATTERBOX_PLAYBACK_VOLUME environment variable or default of 50.

 **Supported Formats:**